-This procedure enables you to have a same-sex partnership or marriage contracted abroad recognised.
-A same-sex partnership or marriage duly contracted abroad is recognised in Switzerland if it complies with the principles of Swiss law.
+This procedure allows a marriage performed abroad between two people of the same sex to be recognised.
+A marriage contracted abroad is recognised in Switzerland if it complies with the principles of Swiss law.

 A marriage celebrated abroad between people of the same sex is recognised in Switzerland as a registered partnership.